ibm-cloud-docs/databases-for-postgresql/howto-changing-config.md

 [`max_prepared_transactions`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-MAX-PREPARED-TRANSACTIONS)
 - Default - `0`
 - Restarts database? - **YES**
-- Notes - The default value of `0` disables use of [prepared transactions](https://www.postgresql.org/docs/current/sql-prepare-transaction.html) and is strongly recommended unless you need to use them.
+- Notes - The default value of `0` disables use of [prepared transactions](https://www.postgresql.org/docs/current/sql-prepare-transaction.html) and is recommended unless you need to use them.

 [`synchronous_commit`](https://www.postgresql.org/docs/current/wal-async-commit.html)
 - Default - `local`
 - Restarts database? - No
 - Options - `local`, `on`, or `off`
 - Notes - Setting `synchronous_commit` to off increases transaction commit rate at the expense of a loss of committed transactions if an unclean shutdown occurs.
 With `synchronous_commit` set to `on`, a transaction is committed only when written to the leader and at least one replica.
 Therefore, the `on` setting is only available on formations that have been horizontally scaled to at least three members.
-Before implementing this change, please read through the [High-Availability page](https://cloud.ibm.com/docs/databases-for-postgresql?topic=databases-for-postgresql-high-availability).
+Before implementing this change, read through the [High-Availability page](https://cloud.ibm.com/docs/databases-for-postgresql?topic=databases-for-postgresql-high-availability).

 [`effective_io_concurrency`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-EFFECTIVE-IO-CONCURRENCY)
 - Default - `12`
 - Restarts database - No
 - Notes - It is recommended to leave this setting at the default.
 Only increase it if you profiled SQL queries and have observed inefficient bitmap heap scans.
-As [IOPS are tied to disk size](/docs/databases-for-postgresql?topic=databases-for-postgresql-performance#disk-iops), increasing this setting on default or smaller sized disks is also not recommended.
+As [IOPS is tied to disk size](/docs/databases-for-postgresql?topic=databases-for-postgresql-performance#disk-iops), increasing this setting on default or smaller sized disks is also not recommended.

 [`deadlock_timeout`](https://www.postgresql.org/docs/current/runtime-config-locks.html)
 - Default - `10000`